DigiScore/neoscore/doc/core_concepts/interactivity.rst

 Interactivity
 =============

-Neoscore has experimental partial support for interactive scores which can change on the fly through live coding and animation.
+Neoscore has experimental support for interactive scores which can change on the fly through live coding and animation.
 Most properties of neoscore graphical objects are mutable (modifiable), and changing them while the interactive neoscore view is running can update their rendered representations on the fly.

 Live coding with a REPL
 -----------------------